 - Remarketing and disposition process.

 - Recovery rates by product/lease type.

 - Residual value policies and procedures.

-- Residual value performance and turn-in rates and trends.
+- · Residual value performance and turn-in rates and trends.

-- Filing and pursuit of deficiency judgments.
+- · Filing and pursuit of deficiency judgments.

 - Approach to fraud detection.

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - · Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 6: Sample Operational Risk Agenda Items for European ABS (Credit Card) Servicers
+Appendix 6: Sample Operational Risk Agenda Items for European ABS (Credit Card) Servicers

 - · Company history, ownership and operating experience.

 - Financial condition/profitability.

 - Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

 - Portfolio size and composition.

 - · Strategic initiatives.

 - Average servicing fees.

 - · Risk management practices.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - Third-party outsourcing/servicing arrangements (if applicable).

-- · Serviced portfolio runoff rates.
+- Serviced portfolio runoff rates.

 - · Securitisation history and future plans.

 - Vintage loss performance and trends to date.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - · Corporate litigation (past, present and expected). - · Description of any termination of ABS servicing mandate. - Cause of termination of any third-party servicing contracts. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - · Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - · Cause of termination of any third-party servicing contracts. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures.